matthewsides/RebootGames-Policies-And-Procedures/README.md

 #### Human Risk

 Human Risk is essentially a broad term for purposeful or accidental  events caused by a human that may affect an organisation's operational status and financial results.
 This encompassess all aspects or risk factors (internal, external, software based, social engineering, physical, generally all stem from a humans mistakes or malicious intentions).

+#### [5] Policies

+#### Data Protection Policy

+It is a legal requirement for the company to comply with the Data Protection Act, 1998.
+It is also Reboot Games policy to ensure that every employee maintains the confidentiality of any personal data held by the company in whatever form.